 You and Your Roommate

-Welcome to Northwestern.
+Residents share information on their smart phones.
+Living in a residence hall community, and more specifically with a roommate, will provide you with opportunities to develop interpersonally and to learn about yourself and others.
 You are embarking on a journey of sorts, one that will at times frustrate and at other times stimulate you.
 You will be challenged to grow and develop in ways you may not anticipate right now.
-Living in a residence hall community, and more specifically with a roommate, will provide you with opportunities to develop interpersonally and to learn about yourself and others.
 This section is intended to start this process by providing you with some food for thought, i.e., what to expect including some situations that normally occur in residence halls.
 Suggestions for resolving some of the conflicts that may arise are offered along with ideas for making your residence hall experience both enjoyable and educational.

 Cooperation is the realization that you and your roommate are in this together.
 Such a joint venture requires an honest attempt to make the relationship work.
 Cooperation encourages mutual satisfaction rather than win-lose outcomes.
 Compromise does not necessarily mean accepting something less than satisfactory.
 Living with another person challenges your creativity and problem-solving skills to find ways in which there can be two winners.

 Think about yourself: Who are you and what are you like to live with?
 More specifically, consider the following questions:

 - What kind of environment or place makes you feel most secure?